 - Choosing the right time when your baby is happy and smiling is also important.
 For example, just after a feed is a good time for baby photography, as is nap time.
 Some of the cutest photo’s can be taken when your baby is sleeping.

 - Be creative.
 Often some of the best shots are imperfect.
 For example, photographing only their small feet, or part of the face, can be just as memorable than a full portrait style shot.
-You can see some fantastic examples of creative baby photographs over at Tracey’s website.

 - Above all else, make it fun for both baby and mother.
 Know when enough is enough.